George Alder Blumer

 George Alder Blumer, M.D.
 (May 25, 1857–1940) was a physician, a mental hospital administrator, and a journal editor.
 He was a leader in the provision of humanitarian care for mental hospital patients.

 Early life and education

 Blumer was born in Sunderland, England.
 His father was a physician as were his two brothers.
 His early education in England was followed by schooling in Germany and France.
 In 1874, he entered the medical school at the University of Edinburgh and remained for one year before he emigrated to the United States.
 He completed his medical degree at the University of Pennsylvania School of Medicine and graduated in 1879.

 Career

 Early career

-After a residency of one year at Lankenau Medical Center in Wynnewood, Pennsylvania, he obtained a post of assistant physician at the New York State Lunatic Asylum (also known as the New York State Inebriate Asylum) in Utica, New York, under the superintendency of John P. Gray, M.D., a prominent psychiatrist.
+After a residency of one year at Lankenau Medical Center in Wynnewood, Pennsylvania, he obtained a post of assistant physician at the New York State Lunatic Asylum in Utica, New York, under the superintendency of John P. Gray, M.D., a prominent psychiatrist.
 Gray died in 1886 and Blumer became the superintendent of Utica.